hyfshishen/MILIO/README.md

 AD/AE process of the paper *From Error-Bounded to Fixed-Ratio: Efficient Sampling-Guided GPU Lossy Compression*.

-MILIO is a GPU lossy compressor that reaches a **user-specified compression ratio** in a single pass while still reporting a **pointwise error bound** for every field.
-It uses sampling-guided error-bound selection: given a target ratio *R*, MILIO profiles a small sample of the input to estimate the ratio–error relationship, selects the error bound that meets *R*, and compresses the full field with that bound — without host-driven trial-and-error re-compression.
-Across nine scientific datasets it sustains about 220 GB/s on an NVIDIA A100, roughly 2.82× the throughput of cuZFP at matched ratios.

 The rest of this README has two parts: Section 1 builds MILIO and prepares the datasets; Section 2 reproduces the paper's results.